jnozzi/cocoadev.com/markdown/KindOfClassSmell.md

 Take the following:

-if ( [temp isKindOfClass:General/[MyFirstClass class]] ) {
+if ( [temp isKindOfClass:[MyFirstClass class]] ) {
     // Do something
-} else if ( [temp isKindOfClass:General/[MyOtherClass class]] ) {
+} else if ( [temp isKindOfClass:[MyOtherClass class]] ) {
     // Do something else
 }

-Would you be better off introducing a new method,     doSomething, to General/MyFirstClass and General/MyOtherClass?
+Would you be better off introducing a new method,     doSomething, to MyFirstClass and MyOtherClass?

 [temp doSomething];

 This is much clearer, and easier to extend if you want to add another class to your system.
-If you don't own the classes in question, you can still extend them with General/ClassCategories.
+If you don't own the classes in question, you can still extend them with ClassCategories.
 You will also find it much easier to reuse this code elsewhere!
-(See also: General/SwitchStatementsSmell.)
+(See also: SwitchStatementsSmell.)

 Alternatively, you might write this:

-if ( [temp isKindOfClass:General/[NSArray class]] ) {
+if ( [temp isKindOfClass:[NSArray class]] ) {
   enumerator = [temp objectEnumerator];
   // Do something with enumerator
 }